-4.5.1 The Vice Chancellor for Business Affairs is directly responsible to the Chancellor.
+4.5.1 The Vice Chancellor of Finance and Operations is directly responsible to the Chancellor.
 The Vice Chancellor is the chief business and fiscal officer of the University.
 Working with the Vice Chancellor in the discharge of these duties and responsibilities are the Associate Vice Chancellor for Financial Management, the Associate Vice Chancellor for Physical Operations and the Assistant Vice Chancellor for Auxiliary Operations.

 |Information Technology||Systems Accounting|